โฐ Minimum Connection Times

 ๐ข Terminal Information

 Kivalina Airport (KVL), identified by its ICAO code PAVL, is a critical but environmentally vulnerable aviation facility serving the remote community of Kivalina in the Northwest Arctic Borough of Alaska.
 Situated on a narrow barrier island between the Chukchi Sea and Kivalina Lagoon, the airport acts as a vital lifeline for medical evacuations and the transport of essential supplies.
-The facility features a single 3,000-foot gravel runway (12/30) and is currently the subject of an active relocation feasibility study due to the severe impacts of coastal erosion and rising sea levels.
+The airport operates a single 3,000-foot gravel runway (12/30) and is currently the subject of an active relocation feasibility study due to the severe impacts of coastal erosion and rising sea levels.

 The passenger terminal at Kivalina is a compact, single-story building that provides a basic integrated space for check-in, waiting, and baggage handling.
 Designed for remote Arctic operations, the facility is primarily unattended and lacks modern commercial amenities such as retail shops, restaurants, or vending machines.
 Travelers are encouraged to be entirely self-sufficient and to coordinate flight logistics directly with regional carriers like Bering Air or Ryan Air, which provide essential connections to the regional hub at Kotzebue.